naelstrof/VRPlayspaceMover/README.md

 * Requires VR Input Emulator, which an easy installer can be found [here](https://github.com/matzman666/OpenVR-InputEmulator/releases).
 * Grab a PlayspaceMover executable from the [releases page](https://github.com/naelstrof/VRPlayspaceMover/releases).
-* Extract anywhere and run anytime, it will automatically detect and connect to SteamVR, then it will automatically detect and work with any devices connected.
+* Extract anywhere!

+## Usage

+* While SteamVR is running, run PlayspaceMover.exe.
+Make sure it says `Ready!`.
+* In VR, hold down either X/Y or the Vive menu buttons to drag your playspace!

-## Config
+## Configuration (Advanced!)

 PlayspaceMover can be configured to use different kinds of bindings, currently it only supports button presses.
 You can change the default buttons by setting button masks in the options.
 This can be done through either a shortcut, or a commandline.